NPalopoli/collaborative-science-for-librarians/episodes/care-fair-principles.md

 - For minimizing harm and maximizing benefit, aligning the data treatment with Indigenous ethical frameworks and rights affirmed in UNDRIP.
 - For justice that rectifies power and resource imbalances affecting Indigenous and human rights expression.
 - For future use acknowledging the provenance and purpose and any limitations or obligations in secondary use, inclusive of issues of consent.

 ### Overall...

-The CARE principles empower marginalized individuals and communities to actively participate in the management and sharing of their research and data through:
+The CARE principles empower underrepresented individuals and communities to actively participate in the management and sharing of their research and data through:

 - Respecting the sovereignty of Indigenous communities, honoring their rights to self-governance and self-determination.